 Pour in thin layers and build thickness gradually.

 If the surface is slightly sticky, mix a fresh batch correctly and pour a thin layer on top.
 This often seals and fixes the issue.
+Using a quality resin like our 300g Epoxy Resin (3:1) with clear ratio markings makes it much easier to get this right.

 Sometimes resin just needs more time.
 Wait an additional 24–48 hours in a warm area before deciding it has failed.